Pressure Sensitive Paint (PSP)

 Pressure-Sensitive Paint PIV process

-The sensitivity of the employed optical pressure sensor, which is DLR’s own “binary paint”, has been optimized in the pressure range of 0.1 – 1.5 bar.
+The sensitivity of the employed optical pressure sensor has been optimized in the pressure range of 0.1 – 1.5 bar.
 This is the typical pressure range, observable on models within the transonic flow range.
 Nevertheless the mobile DLR-PSP system has been successfully been used for applications in low speed and hypersonic wind tunnels.
-Under static conditions a resolution of around ± 1.5 mbar with a response time of 0.5 s could be achieved.
-For unsteady investigations, ”faster” paints are under development with shorter response times, but with a lower accuracy in absolute pressure.
+Under static conditions a resolution of up to ± 1.5 mbar with a response time of 0.5 s could be achieved.
+A "fast" PSP colour with a cut-off frequency of 5 kHz is available for transient measurements.

 Applications